pjungwir/pgcon-2023-talk-exec-phase/slides.md

 - Here `FOR PORTION OF` is looking up the period name (higlight).
 - You see we're calling `SearchSysCache2`.
   This is defined in `utils/cache/syscache.c`.
-  We give it the cache name, here `PERIODNAME`.
+  `PERIODNAME` in caps is the name of the cache.
   That determines the table to query, the index the use, and how big the cache should be.
   This is search *2* because we search based on two attributes.
 Here the relation id (i.e. the table), and the period name.
 That uniquely identifies a PERIOD.
 So those are the other arguments you see.
 - We don't necessarily get a result (highlight), so we have to check if we got something, and maybe report an error if not.